 Setting Up WordPress

 This is the easiest part, whether you are installing WordPress locally or with your hosting provider.
 Follow the guide linked in the foregoing statement to install WordPress locally.
 Installing WordPress with a web host is simple and straightforward I don’t expect you to run into any trouble.
 Most hosts have easy 1-click installation options, or in the case of managed WordPress hosting they’ve already installed WordPress for you.
 If you do get stuck, don’t hesitate contacting your web host.
-We also have a great video that explains how to install WordPress that you should have a look at.

 You can choose to install WordPress on a separate domain or in a directory of it’s own – the choice is yours.
 Go to Settings –> Reading in your WordPress admin screen and check (tick) Discourage search engines from indexing this site in the Search Engine Visibility section.
 You don’t want search engines (and clients) to find your WordPress site while still in development.
 Once WordPress is up and running (meaning you can see your new WordPress site in a browser), you are ready for the next part: bringing over your content.